Release date not yet known

 Management sold North American rights.

-Something Inside Me Knows by Malinda Lo (Dutton) - YA memior, not yet added to Goodreads.
+Something Inside Me Knows by Malinda Lo (Dutton) - YA memior.

 Andrew Karre at Dutton has acquired Something Inside Me Knows by National Book Award winner Malinda Lo (Last Night at the Telegraph Club).
 Incorporating free verse, found poetry, and lyric essay, this debut memoir weaves a nonlinear story of immigration and identity, connecting the author's childhood in small-town Colorado in the 1980s to her grandmother's experiences in wartime China.
 Publication is scheduled for March 2027; Michael Bourret at Dystel, Goderich & Bourret negotiated the deal for world English rights.